kaz-yos/eval-in-repl/README.md

 **Usage**
 --------------------

 After installation and appropriate configuration (see below), you can use C-RET in a source file to start up an appropriate REPL and evaluate a line, selected region or the current expression depending on the context.
+The script will be shown on the right, and the REPL on the left.

 ![Alt text](screen_shot_ielm.png?raw=true "ielm example")